-A very good trick is to give yourself a few DAYS anytime you feel like buying something new and it is questionable if you really need it.
+A trick is to give yourself a few DAYS anytime you feel like buying something new, and it is questionable if you need it.

 Just stop yourself and give it a few moments.
 This will allow you to think.
-If it was an impulse, you will forget about it the next day or you will find that you can live without it, too.
+If it was an impulse, you would forget about it the next day, or you will find that you can live without it, too.